 College Work-Study (CWS) Program: This provides for students who have great financial need and who must earn a part of their educational expenses.
-A student may apply if she or he is enrolled at least half-time as a GRADUATE or UNDER-GRADUATE student.
+A student may apply if she or he is enrolled at least half-time as a GRADU-ATE or UNDERGRADUATE student.

-In arranging a job and determining how many hours a week the student may work under this program, the financial aid officer takes into account: (1) NEED for financial assistance; (2) CLASS SCHEDULE; and (3) HEALTH and ACADEMIC PROGRESS.
+In arranging a job and determining how many hours a week the student may work under this program, the financial aid officer takes into account (1) NEED for financial assistance; (2) CLASS SCHEDULE; and (3) HEALTH and ACADEMIC PROGRESS.
 In general, the salary received is equal to the current minimum wage.
 APPLY THROUGH THE FINANCIAL AID OFFICE AT AUM.
 This office is responsible for determining eligibility and for arranging the job.

-National Direct Student Loan (NDSL): These loans are for students who are enrolled at least half-time (6 hours) and who need a loan to meet educational expenses.
+Perkins Loan (formerly National Direct Student Loan - NDSL): These loans are for students who are enrolled at least half-time (6 hours) and who need a loan to meet educational expenses.

 Loans are interest-free until the student completes or discontinues his college studies.
 Repayment begins six months after the student graduates or leaves school.
-Additional deferment is granted to students entering the military service or Peace Corps.
+Additional deferment is granted to students entering the miliStudent Financial Aid/Veterans' Benefits tary service or Peace Corps.
 The repayment period may extend over a period of ten years at 5% non-cumulative interest rate.